carlsmith/htme/README.md

 The coding style is not PEP8 (but is readable and consistant).
 Please do not worry about trying to copy it.
 Write your code your way.

-We want you to feel able to just make a copy of the file, improve something, write a few simple examples of how it should work in the docstrings, run the tests (just run `htme.py` as a script with Python 2, then Python 3), and you are ready to make a PR.

-We also want people who are new or unfamiliar with contributing to know this project takes a relaxed approach, so just do your best, and we will sort out any issues together.

 ## Code of Conduct